-The Master of Information Systems Management program (availability varies by location, Master of Science in Information Systems Management program in New York) equips students with the business, management and technical skills necessary to effectively function as senior analysts, IS project leaders and MIS managers -positions that form the backbone of the IS field.
-The program, taught from a practitioner perspective, focuses on applying IS concepts and skills to real-world situations, enabling students to understand and evaluate technology applications and alternatives.
+The Master of Information Systems Management program equips students with the business, management and technical skills necessary to effectively function as senior analysts, IS project leaders and MIS managers - positions that form the backbone of the IS field.

-- Develop and enhance business, technical and management skills needed to function effectively as IS managers. - Employ information systems to an organization's strategic and competitive benefit. - Apply relevant tools for application development, operational effectiveness, information asset management and decision-making. - Analyze and design computer/network-based applications of information technology and manage IS resources. - Manage projects and execute project tasks with respect to information systems.
+- Developing and enhancing the business, technical and management skills students need to function effectively as IS managers. - Enabling students to identify opportunities to use information systems to an organization's strategic and competitive benefit. - Providing critical learning tools for application development, operational effectiveness, information asset management and decision-making. - Preparing students to analyze and design computer/network-based applications of information technology and manage IS resources. - Developing project management skills needed to lead projects and execute project tasks with respect to information systems.